SpaceLenore/IndexOf-Customizer/README.md

-# Customizer for Index Of pages
+# Customizer for 'Index Of' pages
-This is a web application built on JavaScript to customize 'Index Of' pages or general file serving pages.
+This is a web application built with JavaScript to customize 'Index Of' pages or general file serving pages.
 It is built to be used with the nginx JSON setting for Indexing.